lachlanhardy/tfa/README.md

 # Run

-Should use:
-	$ thin --rackup config.ru start

-But I've just updated to make it workable at all with newest versions of all gems and it just runs on:
+I've just updated to make it workable at all with newest versions of all gems and it just runs on:
 	$ ruby application.rb

-Use the latter to get it going, then you can decide what you want to use to get it deployed.
+But the config.ru lets it deploy to Heroku as is

 # Copyright